-A business plateau refers to a stage in a company's lifecycle where it experiences a period of little or no growth.
-Oftentimes, agency owners notice they reach a growth plateau after a period of rapid growth.
-It is a state where a business's revenue, profits, or market share have reached a point where they have stagnated or are experiencing minimal growth, despite continued efforts to increase them.
+A business plateau refers to a stage in a company's lifecycle where it experiences a period of little or no business growth.
+Oftentimes, agency owners notice they reach a growth plateau after a period of rapid business growth.
+It is a state where a business's revenue, profits, or market share have reached a point where they have stagnated or are experiencing minimal growth, despite continued marketing efforts to increase them.

 Business plateaus can occur due to a variety of factors, such as: